Douglas Grant

 • Acting in a hard-fought LCIA arbitration between two Ukrainian businesspeople involving allegations of fraud and forgery, led by Stephen Hofmeyr KC.

-• Tyson International Company Ltd v Partner Re Insurance Europe SE [2023] EWHC 3423 (Comm), acting for the successful defendant in obtaining a stay of English proceedings under s.9 of the Arbitration Act 1996 and resisting an anti-arbitration injunction, led by James Brocklebank KC.
+• Tyson International Company Ltd v Partner Re Insurance Europe SE [2023] EWHC 3423 (Comm); [2024] EWCA Civ 363, acting for the successful defendant in obtaining a stay of English proceedings under s.9 of the Arbitration Act 1996 and resisting an appeal to the Court of Appeal, led by James Brocklebank KC.

-• Technip Saudi Arabia Limited v The Mediterranean and Gulf Cooperative Insurance and Reinsurance Company [2023] EWHC 1859 (Comm), acting for the successful defendant in a US$31m claim under a policy of offshore construction all risks insurance, led by James Brocklebank KC.
+• Technip Saudi Arabia v Mediterranean & Gulf Insurance and Reinsurance Co.
+[2023] EWHC 1859 (Comm); [2024] EWCA Civ 481, acting for the successful defendant in a US$31m claim under a policy of offshore construction all risks insurance and resisting an appeal to the Court of Appeal, led by James Brocklebank KC.

 • Greggs Plc v Zurich Insurance Plc [2022] EWHC 2545 (Comm), a preliminary issues trial concerning the aggregation of Covid-19 business interruption losses and deductions for government support, led by Peter MacDonald Eggers KC and Sandra Healy.